 Note: The prices are in euros and are for the systems only.
-They do not include warranty, installation or transport.
-And we talk about systems that are typically 5 – 10 years old.
+Hereby, they do not include warranty, installation or transport.
+Additionally, we are considering systems that are typically 5 – 10 years old.

-As you can see from the table, analog mammography machines are the cheapest, and they have low service cost.
+As you can see from the table, analog mammography machines are the cheapest, and they have low service costs.
 The price of a system in a good condition is typically between 8.000 to 15.000 euros.
-However, with an analog unit, you also need a CR system to be able to produce images and because of that, it takes a bit longer time to receive the images.
+However, with an analog unit, you also need a CR system to be able to produce images, therefore, it takes a bit longer to receive the images.
 An example of an analog mammography device is the Hologic Lorad M-IV– As seen on the picture.

-These machines were the standard for many years but in 2000, the FDA approved the first full-field digital mammography unit and that dramatically improved image quality and patient flow.
-In recent years, analog mammography machines became rather rare.
+These machines were the standard for many years but in 2000, the FDA approved the first full-field digital mammography unit.
+These dramatically improved image quality and patient flow.
+Therefore, use of analog mammography machines have decreased in recent years.

 The price of digital mammography machines varies.
-Whether a used system costs 25.000 or 50.000 euros depends on the age of the digital detector, which is a very expensive part of the machine.
+Hereby, a used system costs bewteen 25.000 or 50.000 euros. this mostly depends on the age of the digital detector, as it is a very expensive part of the machine.